loafyloaf/Restful-APIs-using-zOS-Connect/README.md

 * **Expose a CICS COBOL program as a RESTful API.**
 * **Expose an IMS application as a RESTful API.**

+If you are to expose an API from scatch, normally you would need to install z/OS Connect EE API Editor and generate the Service Archive File(.sar) from your backend service first.
+The trials have taken care of those steps.
+So the focus is really on how to map the API and deploy them.

+The steps involved in both trials are:
+* Creating an API Project
+* Importin the service SAR files
+* Modeling API: adding paths and creating methods
+* Defining HTTP-to-JSON Mappings: map arameters with the fields in the JSON schema
+* Deploy your API
+* Try it out

 After you complete these tutorials, you can choose to extend them, or you can explore the rest of the trial environment.
 The choice is yours.

 ## How long is the trial?